-The Network creates collaborative solutions across Hampden, Hampshire, Franklin and Berkshire Counties to prevent and end homelessness through a Housing First approach that makes homelessness rare, brief and non-recurring.
-It provides:
+The Western Massachusetts Network to End Homelessness (WMNEH) creates collaborative solutions across Hampden, Hampshire, Franklin and Berkshire Counties to prevent and end homelessness through a Housing First approach that centers racial equity.

 - Career Services (spanning all populations)

 Meeting agendas are determined by its participants and in conjunction with the region’s two Continuums of Care (CoC), Springfield-Hampden CoC and Three County (Hampshire, Franklin, Berkshire) CoC, the federal HUD-mandated entities through which federal homelessness dollars are allocated.
 The Network provides an umbrella for coordination and collaboration across our region’s two CoC’s.

 The Network also produces a Blog that provides state and federal advocacy updates and alerts to advance the WMNEH mission, along with resource opportunities and general information in support of the work.
 The blog currently has 750 subscribers.

 The Network connects to over 700 people and 200 organizations across Western MA and the Commonwealth, including elected officials, state agency leaders and partners from every sector of our community.
 The United Way of Pioneer Valley serves as the Network’s fiscal sponsor.

 The Network Visualized, an organizational flow chart for WMNEH.

 The Network Leadership Council reflects the region’s shared mission to prevent and end homelessness in Western Massachusetts.